r-souza/python-mini-projects/macos-translate-clipboard/README.md

-# Translate Clipboard to MacOS Notification
+# Translate Clipboard to macOS Notification

 ## About